sunilkjc2000/sunil_Lab-Spring_AssignmentSolution/README.md

 **Security features has been disabled as there were issues and could not complete with in project deadline**

-## UI images are placed in project root images folder
+## UI images are placed in repository root images folder